-Service tokens for SSH connections · Cloudflare for Teams documentation
+Service tokens for SSH connections

 Create a service token

-Navigate to the Access section of the Cloudflare for Teams dashboard and select the
+Navigate to the Access section of the Zero Trust dashboard and select the

 Service Auth page.